What you need to submit when applying for registration under the Indian Act

 Third-party application

 A third-party application is an application submitted in person on behalf of someone other than the applicant.
-For a child or dependent adult, a third person is any person other than the parent, custodial parent or guardian.
+For a child or dependent adult, a third party is any person other than the parent, custodial parent or guardian.

 When submitting a third-party application, you also need to submit: